 Interestingly, you may not have to pay it.

 When domestic airlines levy a Federal Excise Tax on mileage purchases, it's with the assumption that the purchased miles will be used for domestic air travel.
 However, as many award travelers are probably aware, this often isn't the case.
 If you use those purchased miles for international travel, hotel stays, gift cards, or any other redemption, you should be able to get it refunded.

 To learn more, check out Gary Leff's post about it at View From The Wing.

 If you get the fee refunded, this promotion's best rate drops to just 1.83¢ per mile.

 Alaska Buy Miles History

 We have compiled a list of former Alaska Airlines buy miles promotions.
 As you can see, there have been a few previous promotions that offered 60% bonus miles.
 The promotions held in October, June, and May 2020 offered a 60% bonus and lacked the Federal Excise Tax, resulting in the best rate we've seen at 1.72¢ per mile.

 Keep in mind that purchasing Alaska Mileage Plan miles won't code as travel, so it's best to use an everyday spending card.

-We aren't sure when traveling is going to get back to normal.
-So, it's probably not a good idea to purchase miles speculatively, even at such a great price.
+It's never a good idea to purchase miles speculatively, even at such a great price.
 With that said, as long as you've got a plan and you recognize all of the risks involved, this can still be a great deal.

 Would you buy Alaska Mileage Plan Miles for 1.85¢ each?